novix-sa/cubeplan/docs/README.md

 ### A unique CPM platform specifically designed to empower Business Analytics and Integrated Planning
 Cubeplan is a server-client application intended for supporting Business Analytics, Budgeting, Integrated Business Planning, Strategic Planning and Business Control at corporate level

-In this following sections you will learn how to use the Cubeplan User Guide, the system requirements and the steps to follow to use Cubeplan.
+In this following sections you will learn how to use the Cubeplan User Guide, the system requirements and the steps to follow in order to use Cubeplan.

 -   [User Requirements ](/Cubeplan/User%20Requirements)